imtiazraqib/AutoSkippy/readme.md

 ## Why AutoSkippy?

-AutoSkippy revolutionizes your Netflix experience by automatically skipping intros for you.
+AutoSkippy revolutionizes your Netflix experience by automatically skipping intros, ads, recaps, and advancing to the next episode.
 No more repetitive clicking—just toggle it on and enjoy uninterrupted streaming!

 ## Features

 - **Automatic Intros Skip**: Say goodbye to intro screens with just a click.
+- **Ad Skipping**: Automatically skips ads on YouTube and other platforms.
+- **Recap Skipping**: Eliminates recap screens so you can dive right into the next episode.
+- **Next Episode Button**: Seamlessly advances to the next episode without interruption.
 - **Stylish Design**: Sleek toggle button with interactive indicators.
 - **Accessibility**: Perfect for everyone, especially those who prefer a hands-free experience.
-- **Privacy First**: Your data stays private, AutoSkippy operates securely within Netflix.
+- **Privacy First**: Your data stays private; AutoSkippy operates securely within streaming platforms.

 ## Installation